etw3gh/dinesafe/README.md

 Acquisitions Singleton
 ---
 App data is contained here until as many regions as possible are covered.
-Hopefully, a suitable model will emerge for this to become a singleton model.
+TODO put into a model and seed in seeds.db

 https://github.com/openciti/dinesafe/blob/master/lib/app_regional/acquisitions.rb